 We are affiliated to Swim England, our national governing body, through Swim England South East Region and have SwimMark accreditation (formerly Swim21).

 Our coaches are Swim England-qualified, under the direction of head coach Kirsty McMahon.
-We have a club committee that meets once a term, providing valuable input and support, enabling the coaches to concentrate on club sessions and events.
+We have a club committee which meets once a term, providing valuable input, support and direction, enabling the coaches to concentrate on club sessions and events.

 We run a comprehensive learn-to-dive programme and competitive squad structure.
 Our divers compete at a range of levels - from novice and skills to age group, elite junior and adult masters.